Home » UNESCO World Heritage Sites of India

 Hill Forts of Rajasthan 2013

-• Represent the Rajput military hill architecture typology, a style that makes use of terrain’s defensive properties.
+• Represent the Rajput military hill architecture typology, a style that makes use of the terrain’s defensive properties.

 • They enclose large areas and often complete villages within them